LCC New Building

 LCC in Elephant & Castle

-London College of Communication has been embedded within the Elephant and Castle community for over five decades, which is reflected in a range of long-term College enterprises and in the work of our students and staff.
+London College of Communication has been embedded within the Elephant and Castle community for over five decades, which is reflected in a range of long-term College enterprises and in the work of our students, staff and graduates.

-LCC Studio is a workshop and events space in the Elephant & Castle Shopping Centre, designed to open up the College’s design, media and communications work to the public.
+LCC Studio is a temporary workshop, exhibitions and events space in the Elephant & Castle Shopping Centre, designed to open up the College’s design, media, screen and communications work to the public.

-The initial proposal for LCC’s new building is currently awaiting planning permission and an outcome is expected in mid 2017.
+The initial proposal for LCC’s new building is currently awaiting planning permission and an outcome is expected December 2017.
 The timeline for upcoming stages of the project will be available here shortly.